fatima-zahra-hannou/Uncertainty_Quantification_in_MultiOutput_Regression/README.md

 ## Project Context

-This work was developed as part of the **Algorithmique Project** at Université Paris-Saclay (M2 Data Science), under the supervision of Prof. Stéphanie Allassonnière.
+This work was developed as part of the **Algorithmique Project** at Université Paris-Saclay (M2 Data Science), under the supervision of Prof. Vincent Runge.

 Refer to `Report_Project.pdf` for details.